multiversx/mx-docs/docs/wallet/xalias.md

 :::

 :::important
-**For dApp developers:** if your dApp doesn't yet support **xAlias** as a signing provider, **we recommend that you enable the integration, and reach a broader audicence** (wider user base for your dApp).
+**For dApp developers:** if your dApp doesn't yet support **xAlias** as a signing provider, **we recommend that you enable the integration, and reach a broader audience** (wider user base for your dApp).
 Please follow [Signing Providers for dApps](/sdk-and-tools/sdk-js/sdk-js-signing-providers) for technical details.
 :::

 If you've stumbled upon a MultiversX dApp that you'd like to use and it supports xAlias, follow the **Login** or **Connect** flow of the dApp, then pick **xAlias** (as your Web3 wallet).